dell/csm-docs/content/v1/concepts/authorization/v1.x/configuration/powermax/_index.md

               value: "true"
     ```

-    Alternatively, you can use the minimal sample files provided in respective CSM versions folder under samples [here](https://github.com/dell/csm-operator/tree/main/samples) and install the module using default value.
+    Alternatively, you can use the minimal sample files provided
+    [here](https://github.com/dell/csm-operator/tree/release/v1.9.1/samples/minimal-samples/powermax_{{< version-v1 key="Min_sample_operator_pmax" >}}.yaml) and install the module using default values

 5. Install the CSI PowerMax driver following the appropriate documentation for your installation method.